Step 4: Complete Affidavit of Support

 NOTE: Please review the following information very carefully.
 Failure to complete and submit the correct form(s) will delay the processing of your case.

 In most cases, the petitioner must:

 a) Complete an Affidavit of Support form and;

 b) Gather evidence of their finances and other supporting documents (See Step 5).

-There are several types of Affidavit of Support forms (I-864, I-864EZ, and I-864A).
+There are several types of Affidavit of Support forms (I-864, I-864EZ, I-864W, and I-864A).
 For detailed information about Affidavit of Support requirements and forms, please visit the U.S. Citizenship and Immigration Service’s (USCIS) website.

 You can also find answers to frequently asked questions (FAQs) here.
 Use the information found in these FAQs and on this webpage with, not instead of, the detailed instructions for the Affidavit of Support forms on USCIS’s website.

 Please be advised: Customer Service Representatives at NVC cannot advise you as to which Affidavit of Support form you should complete.